MarTID – The Global Maritime Training Insights Database

 Every year following the survey, a series of reports will be published broadly.
 These reports will provide both high-level and deep-dive information covering both broad trends as well as deep coverage of emerging issues and successes.
 We believe that these reports will grow to be a highly anticipated source of information each year.It is Time for You to Help

 Although this initiative has been founded and run by the three partner organizations, it requires community involvement to succeed.
-You will be hearing a lot about MarTID in the coming weeks and months, but right now, we need your help.
+We need your help in responding to the MarTID survey for the 2019 report and to spread the word through your network.
 Specifically:

-If you are a senior training administrator of a vessel operator or training facility, we need you to complete a survey on behalf of your organization.
-Please take the survey using the link www.martid.org/survey or from the homepage of this website.
+If you are a senior training administrator of a vessel operator, please complete the survey on behalf of your organization via this link.

 If you have any questions about the survey, please contact us at info@MarTID.org.